asbestomolesto/checazzourli/README.md

 checazzourli
 ============
-bash/zsh - handling of uppercase command by swearing
+bash/zsh - handling of uppercase / missing command by swearing

 Simple command-not-found handler for bash / zsh (man bash for details) to check if you wrote a command all UPPERCASE and that command doesn't exist.

+Now you will be insulted if you enter unknown commands.

 Just copy it in /usr/lib/command-not-found and make it executable.